MicrosoftDocs/power-platform/power-platform/guidance/expressroute/things-to-consider.md

 ---
-title: "Things to consider prior to using ExpressRoute for Power Platform | MicrosoftDocs"
+title: "Things to consider before using ExpressRoute with Microsoft Power Platform | MicrosoftDocs"
-description: "Points to consider before deciding to use ExpressRoute with Power Platform"
+description: "Learn about things to consider before deciding to use ExpressRoute with Microsoft Power Platform"
 author: taiki-yoshida
-manager: devkeydet
 ms.service: power-platform
-ms.component: pa-admin
 ms.topic: conceptual
 ms.date: 06/30/2021
 ms.author: tayoshi
 ms.reviewer: kathyos
-search.audienceType:
-  - admin
 search.app:
   - D365CE
   - PowerApps
   - Powerplatform
 ---

-# Things to consider prior to using ExpressRoute for Power Platform
+# Things to consider before using ExpressRoute with Microsoft Power Platform

-The complexity of setting up ExpressRoute is often underestimated; in particular several actions and implications for the customer are often missed either in planning or execution including:
+The complexity of setting up ExpressRoute is often underestimated.
+In particular, several actions and implications for the customer are often missed either in planning or execution including: